 Adversarial attacks aim to find a minimal perturbation that maximizes the model's risk of making wrong predictions.
-In the whitebox attack setting, attackers have complete access to the target model.
+Depending on the degree of access to the target model, adversarial examples can be crafted in two different settings: white-box and black-box settings [?].
+In the white-box attack setting, attackers have complete access to the target model.
 Early researchers [14, 33, 52] have extensively studied adversarial attacks for continuous data, e.g., images.
 For example, the Fast Gradient Sign Method [FGSM, 14] utilized the error function of the model output and the target category to generate the adversarial perturbation.
 Moreover, Projected Gradient Descent [PGD, 33] is an iterative version of FGSM, which is regarded as one of the most powerful attacks [2].

 In the black-box attack setting, attackers only have access to the outputs of the target model [6].
-Prior work has explored the black-box attack for many natural language processing (NLP) tasks, including text classification [13, 28], sentiment analysis [1, 26, 28], and natural language inference [1, 35].
+Prior work has explored the black-box attack for many NLP tasks, including text classification [13, 28], sentiment analysis [1, 26, 28], and natural language inference [1, 35].
 Adversarial attacks for text are challenging due to the discrete input space.
 To alleviate the problem, Goodfellow et al. [14] adopted FGSM to generate perturbations in the word embedding space and utilized nearest neighbor search to find the closest words.
 However, such methods treat all words as equally vulnerable and replace them with their nearest neighbors, which leads to non-sensical and word-salad outputs [56].
 To tackle the problem, a number of publications [22, 23, 28] have adopted heuristic rules to find important words and substitute these words with synonyms.
-Besides, Raval and Verma [47] explored to lower the rank of a document by token changes.
-Recently, Goren et al. [16] proposed to promote the rank of the document by replacing a passage in the document with some other passage.
-However, their evaluation for content-quality maintenance relies on the human judges, and their study is conducted on feature-based learning to rank models.
-In this work, we propose more automatic evaluation metrics for convenient comparison and study prevalent neural ranking models.
+Note that our work is different from BERT-ATTACK [27].
+While BERT-ATTACK conducts the adversarial attack for text classification, we conduct the adversarial attack for text ranking.
+Specifically, BERT-ATTACK first finds vulnerable words by the output score difference between the original sentence and the modified sentence (e.g., by masking the important word).
+Then, it replaces these important words by a test and try method.
+For example, it iterates over the candidate word list for each important word and checks the output score with the replaced word.
+The replacement will be kept if it lowers the prediction score.
+However, this method relies on score-based assumption where attackers can obtain the output score of classification model, which is not practical in ranking.
+In this paper, we propose to train a surrogate ranking model to obtain the gradient information to conduct the adversarial attack.